Donate to the Tenino Food Bank

 The program recognizes individuals who have had a significant and long-lasting impact or influence on strengthening conservation practice or partnerships at the local, state, regional, and national levels.

 I've always known Fred to be involved in conservation, but it's been inspiring to learn more about his work through the stories I've heard from others.
-I never knew that Fred filled out the paperwork for Washington Conservation Service's 501(c)(3) non-profit status in our kitchen many years ago, but of course that's right in line with his approach to just getting things done and his corresponding motto "you don't need a lawyer to do it!"
+I never knew that Fred filled out the paperwork for Washington Conservation Society's 501(c)(3) non-profit status in our kitchen many years ago, but of course that's right in line with his approach to just getting things done and his corresponding motto "you don't need a lawyer to do it!"

 But my favorite part of the evening was when members of the Thurston Conservation District and the Washington Conservation Society began talking about the award and the inductees.
 Fred was happy that Dean Longrie and Jerry Scheele were being honored, and then was genuinely surprised when his name was announced.
 He's never done any of this work for awards, and he's never asked for recognition.
 He just believes in the good that comes through conservation, so it never even occurred to him that he would be acknowledged for it.